 Creating an E-commerce store on Jumpseller is the first step to making your products available on the internet.

 The next step is to add ways of bringing your products or services to more Market Channels such as: marketplaces, social media platforms, online stores and more.

 In this article, we talk about how to show the products from your Jumpseller Store on Google.
-For this, you must install the Google Commerce Sales Channel and create smart shopping campaigns.

 Google Commerce allows users to search for products on online shopping websites and compare prices between different vendors.